Efficient Growth Tips: LTV and Profitability on Meta

 Share this post

 Facebook and Instagram ads certainly have the potential to create a higher lifetime value of your customers, but it doesn’t make sense to approach the advertising platform without some background on what’s working.
-If you’ve been advertising for a while, and the results have been lackluster, consider these best practices and tips to improve how efficiently you're growing on Meta.

-What is a customer lifetime value (CLTV)
+What is a customer lifetime value (CLTV)?

-Sometimes called LTV, the customer lifetime value (CLTV) is measured as the net profit you think you can get from a single customer over a lifetime.
+Customer lifetime value (CLTV) is measured as the net profit you think you can get from a single customer over a lifetime.
 It includes how often they buy within a cycle, how much they spend each time they make a purchase, and how long they remain a customer.
 If even one of these factors moves in the right direction, your LTV can skyrocket, but no one factor is more important than the others.

 With Facebook and Instagram (Meta), specifically, you may find a formula that works best for your business, just for these platforms.
+Orienting towards efforts for LTV = orienting towards profitability.
 Consider how you want to measure LTV before you begin tinkering with your ad campaigns.
-Disappointed in your ad results?
-Try these tactics for improved profitability.

 1. Help your customer get to know you better

-Customers will only get the full value of your product (and continue using it) if they understand what they are buying.
-Ideas for boosting this opportunity include creating ads that also serve as educational content for your customer after they buy.
 When a customer knows more about how something works, they are more likely to use it correctly and appreciate the value it brings to their lives.
 By advertising in a way that helps customers "get" you and your brand, you can boost overall LTV for that product line.

 2. Use value-based Lookalike Audiences

 If you’re not already taking advantage of first-party data (1P), you may be missing out.
 This information is ideal for creating Lookalike Audiences of those who may not be familiar with your brand but match the demographics of those who already know and live it.
-Look-alike Audiences are preferred over generic categories based on age, location, and interest, which require you to guess the common denominator among avid buyers.

 3. Condense advertised product offerings to those that create high LTV